vatbub/magic-obs/README.md

 ## License

+All parts of this program are licensed under the [Apache license v2](/LICENSE.txt) except for the parts mentioned below.

 Copyright (C) 2021 - 2021 Frederik Kammel

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the